Which is the best Royal Caribbean cruise ship?

 All three ships offer great shows onboard, including ice skating performances in Studio B. Independence of the Seas has its own Broadway show with Grease, while Liberty of the Seas has Saturday Night Fever Broadway show.

-Where they sail: Independence of the Seas sails three and four night cruises the Caribbean from Port Canaveral.
+Where they sail: Independence of the Seas sails four and five night cruises the Caribbean from Miami.

 Voyager Class